 Save money and time on college-By taking Concurrent Enrollment courses while in high school at no tuition cost, you save money and time by not having to take and pay for those courses when you enroll in college after high school graduation.
-Learn more about the costs of college here: http://www.cde.state.co.us/concurrentenrollment/collegecost
+Learn more about the costs of college

 Guaranteed credit transfer-Many Concurrent Enrollment classes are guaranteed to transfer to any public institution within the state of Colorado.
 However, while courses transfer, it is still important to determine if they will apply to your college degree or certificate.
-Learn more about the transfer of credits here: http://www.cde.state.co.us/concurrentenrollment/transfercredits
+Learn more about the transfer of credits

 Convenience-Some of our college-credit bearing classes are taught in District 20 high schools!
-This means that these classes may fit into your high school schedule, and you don't have to own a car and drive to a college campus to earn credit.
+This means that these classes may fit into your high school schedule, and you do not have to own a car and drive to a college campus to earn credit.